 By FRANK CARINI/ecoRI News staff

 WARWICK, R.I. — No one knows for sure what is buried beneath 34 acres in the middle of the Buckeye Brook watershed.
-During the past 36 years, reports have contradicted, among other things, the size of the impacted area, and cleanup has amounted to no more than a few feet of loam being spread around.
+During the past 36 years, reports have contradicted, among other things, the size of the impacted area, and the clean up has amounted to no more than a few feet of loam being spread around.

 Everyone seems to agree that the former Truk-Away Landfill closed in 1977.
 Beyond that bit of information, however, little is truly known about what was buried and dumped there, even after the landfill was long closed.
-A review of the state Department of Environmental Management’s sizable Truk-Away Landfill file tells a troubling story, from a lack of oversight in the 1970s to tentative action through the 1980s, '90s and 2000s.
+A review of the Rhode Island Department of Environmental Management’s sizable Truk-Away Landfill file tells a troubling story, from a lack of oversight in the 1970s to tentative action through the 1980s, '90s, and 2000s.

 A March 2001 limited environmental site investigation report conducted by a Cambridge, Mass., consulting firm accurately states waste materials left at the site “are not well documented.”
 It mentions rubbish and construction demolition debris, and the reported removal of batteries.